 The provisions of the PRDM identified below cannot be revised except and unless the Administrator determines in accordance with the applicable procedures set forth in this Section that BPA cannot otherwise timely recover its costs or that the change is necessary to effectively comply with a court ruling:

-2) The basic Tier 1 Rate design described in Section 5, consisting of the concept of three Tier 1 Cost Allocator (TOCA) customer Charges (Composite, Slice, and Non-Slice); the development of a Load-Shaping Charge for customers purchasing Block or Load-Following products; and Demand Charge Billing Determinants, which include a Contract Demand Quantity, as set forth in Section 5.3.
+1) The basic Tier 1 Rate design described in Section 4, consisting of the concept of three Tier 1 Energy Charges (Composite, Slice, and Non-Slice); the Marginal Energy True-Up;; the Demand Charge; the Peak Load Variance Charge; and Tier 1 Credits, which include the RICc and RICm.

-3) The establishment of Tier 2 Rates, as set forth in Chapter 6, that reflect the costs of resource acquisitions and purchases BPA must make to serve Above-RHWM Load.
+2) The establishment of Tier 2 Rates, as set forth in Chapter 5.

-4) Cost allocation principles set forth in Section 2.1.
+3) Cost allocation principles set forth in Section 2.1.